garrandall/popular-music-data/tracks/on-the-dock-of-the-bay-the-dells.md

 (I'm sitting on the dock of the bay)
 Watching the tide (tide roll away)
-Ooh, Lord, sitting on the dock of the bay
+Oh, Lord, sitting on the dock of the bay
 Wasting time, time

 I left my home in Georgia